COMET: Convolutional Dimension Interaction for Collaborative Filtering: Introduction

 \section{Introduction}

-With the prosperity and development of Internet, information overload becomes a more critical issue.
-To alleviate this problem, recommender systems are designed to help users navigate a growing ocean of choices.
-Suggestions for videos on YouTube or products on Amazon \cite{covington2016deep,linden2003amazon,wang2018serendipitous}, are real-world examples of recommender systems.
-Collaborative filtering (CF) methods which estimate user’s preference from the behavior data of herself and other users, are widely adopted due to their impressive recommendation performance.
-Among the existing CF-based techniques, latent factor models which aim to learn effective users' representations and items' representations have played a dominant role in recommendation \cite{NCF,weimer2008cofi,candes2009exact,liu2019matrix,lin2020glimg}.
-The matching score between the target user and the target item can be predicted by leveraging their latent representations.
+In the era of big data, analyzing customers' demands and behaviors is necessary to exploit potential insights and build intelligent systems, which can be achieved by modern recommender systems.
+Suggestions for videos on YouTube or products on Amazon \cite{covington2016deep,linden2003amazon,wang2018serendipitous}, are real-world examples of intelligent systems to help users navigate a growing ocean of choices.
+To this end, collaborative filtering (CF) methods are proposed to estimate users' preferences from her historical behaviors, which are widely adopted due to their impressive recommendation performance.
+For example, representation learning-based models which aim to learn effective users' representations and items' representations using deep learning techniques have played a dominant role in recent years \cite{NCF,weimer2008cofi,candes2009exact,liu2019matrix,lin2021glimg}.
+The matching score between the target user and the target item can be predicted by leveraging their representations.